Dmitry Galkovsky: Galkovsky.Livejournal.com

-In 2003, Galkovsky started a Livejournal blog, covering wide range of topics in history, culture and politics.
+In 2003, Galkovsky started a LiveJournal blog, covering a wide range of topics in history, culture, and politics.
 His blog has gained recognition in the Russian blogosphere and regularly appears on various lists of the most popular blogs.

 Ducks' Truth magazine

 Galkovsky has participated in the creation of a website parodying the typical style of youth movements in the 20th century.
-Members of the "Ducklings" movement are encouraged to participate in Massively multiplayer online games.
-Between 2005 and 2007, the movement published the online magazine "Утиная Правда" ("Ducks' Truth", a parody of Pravda), co-founded in 2004 by Galkovsky and Russian counterculture publisher Konstantin Rykov.
-The magazine contained many articles on history and politics, written by Galkovsky under his "Friend of Ducklings" pseudonym.
+Members of the 'Ducklings' movement are encouraged to participate in massively multiplayer online games.
+Between 2005 and 2007, the movement published the online magazine Ducks' Truth (Утиная Правда), a parody of Pravda, co‑founded in 2004 by Galkovsky and the Russian counterculture publisher Konstantin Rykov.
+The magazine contained many articles on history and politics, written by Galkovsky under his 'Friend of Ducklings' pseudonym.

 The original website of the magazine has now closed, but the content has been archived by a Galkovsky fansite.
-In 2011, the magazine was reopened under the name "New Ducks' Truth."
+In 2011, the magazine was reopened under the name New Ducks' Truth.